-Body RemiXer (2019) is an immersive mixed reality installation (Fig. 1) that connects immersants by transforming and expanding upon their bodies and movements.
-This mixed reality (MR) experience uses body tracking, projections and a virtual reality (VR) headset (Fig. 2) to create a multilayered experience that transcends the virtual/actual divide.
-The projections act as mirrors, providing access to the virtual space, while the experience is grounded in the actual copresence of immersants' bodies.
-We have exhibited the installation at the Carnival of Mixed Realities and at several smaller events in Vancouver, Canada.
-Our observations of participants interacting with the installation reveal the capacity of colocated experiences to stimulate intercorporeality by mediating social spaces through embodied interactions.
+Body RemiXer (2019) is an immersive installation (Figure 1) that connects immersants by transforming and expanding upon their bodies and movement.
+This Mixed Reality (MR) experience uses body tracking, projections, and a Virtual Reality (VR) headset (Figure 2), to create a multi-layered experience that transcends the virtual/actual divide.
+The projections act as mirrors, providing access to the virtual space while the experience is grounded in the actual copresence of immersants' bodies.
+It has been shown at the Carnival of Mixed Realities, and several smaller events in Vancouver, Canada.
+There, it revealed the capacity of co-located experiences to stimulate intercorporeality by mediating social spaces through embodied interaction.